Characterizing topology at nonzero temperature: Topological invariants and indicators in the extended SSH model: The local chiral marker

 The local chiral marker is defined as~\cite{Hannukainen2022}

 where $P$ is the band flattened correlation matrix, Eq.~\eqref{eq:P-from-fG}, $S=-\sigma_z\otimes \id_N$ is the chiral constraint of the SSH Hamiltonian, $X$ is the position operator, and the trace over $\alpha$ runs over the two sublattice degrees of freedom.
+All marker calculations in this work are performed with periodic boundary conditions.
+For translation-invariant structures, the local chiral marker is spatially uniform.
+Thus, in Fig.~\ref{fig:marker}(b)–(d), the marker takes the same value at every bulk position, and no spatial averaging is required.
 The SSH model with only nearest-neighbor hopping exhibits two insulating phases, separated by a topological phase transition at \(t_1 = t_2\) at zero temperature.
 Fig.~\ref{fig:marker}(a) shows the corresponding purity gap \(\Delta\) of the correlation matrix \(f(H_{\mathrm{SSH}})\) as a function of inverse temperature \(\beta\) and hopping ratio \(t_2/t_1\).
 The purity gap is equal to one away from the phase transition for the pure zero temperature state.
 As temperature increases, the Fermi--Dirac occupations become smeared, mixing states above and below the chemical potential which reduces \(\Delta\) even away from the transition and broadens the region where it becomes small.
-This behavior marks a gradual crossover from pure-state topology to a thermally mixed regime. with increasing temperature The corresponding chiral marker \(\nu\), shown in Fig.~\ref{fig:marker}(b), takes quantized values in the gapped regions, $\nu = 1$ in the topological phase and $\nu = 0$ in the trivial one.
+This behavior marks a gradual crossover from pure-state topology to a thermally mixed regime with increasing temperature.
+The corresponding chiral marker \(\nu\), shown in Fig.~\ref{fig:marker}(b), takes quantized values in the gapped regions, $\nu = 1$ in the topological phase and $\nu = 0$ in the trivial one.
 The hatched area indicates where the purity gap falls below the numerical threshold \(\Delta < 0.1\) used for band flattening.
 When next-nearest-neighbor hopping $t_3$ is introduced, the zero temperature phase diagram expands to include a third distinct phase, as shown in Fig.~\ref{fig:marker}(c), where \(\nu = 0\) and \(\pm1\) characterize the three phases.
-At nonzero temperature with \(\beta = 1\), depicted in Fig.~\ref{fig:marker}(d), these features persist but become less sharply defined, as the reduced purity gap allows thermal mixing between bands and smooths out the topological boundaries.
+At nonzero temperature with \(\beta = 1\), shown in Fig.~\ref{fig:marker}(d), these features persist but become less sharply resolved.
+This reflects the reduction of the purity gap with increasing temperature, which lowers the numerical contrast of the marker near the underlying zero-temperature transition lines while leaving the mixed-state topology unchanged for any finite \(\beta\) as long as the gap remains open.
 All results are obtained for intercell coupling \(t_1 = 2\) and a chain of \(N = 80\) unit cells.